 The substances used in medical maintenance therapy are meant to help decrease cravings throughout the tapering process.
 They provide similar effects to stronger opioids, but are significantly weaker and do not pose the same addictive risks.

 The medications commonly used to treat people who have become addicted to carfentanil include:

-Perhaps the medication with the longest record of use in opioid addiction treatment as well as a long-term alternative to those with a history of relapse, methadone helps lessen cravings while still blocking the “high” associated with opioid use.
-Still, it is important to be aware of the fact that methadone carries a risk of addiction and its administration requires careful monitoring.
+Methadone helps lessen cravings while still blocking the “high” associated with opioid use.
+It is well-known and has the longest record of use in opioid addiction treatment, and a long-term alternative to those with a history of relapse, It is important to be aware that methadone carries a risk of addiction and its administration requires careful monitoring.

-Another medication with a long-proven track record in the fight against opioid dependence, buprenorphine is what’s known as a “partial opioid,” meaning that it can decrease cravings by taking up space in the brain’s opioid receptors while also blocking the effects of opioids out of them.
+Buprenorphine is what’s known as a “partial opioid,” meaning that it can decrease cravings by taking up space in the brain’s opioid receptors while also blocking the effects of opioids out of them.
+It has a long-proven track record in the fight against opioid dependence.
 It has much less potential for addiction than methadone.